tht/avr-structparser/README.md

 MQTT based parser for decoding received JeeNode data into corresponding values.
 All configuration is received from MQTT topics.

 ## Current state
 The current version should work and happily decode signed and unsigned integers and bool values from the received data.
-The resulting values are logged to console but not yet published to MQTT.
+The resulting values are logged to console and published to MQTT.

 It probably needs some minor modifications to acceppt *standard* JeeNode log messages as the messages at my place do have an additional field showing the signal level during reception.

+Use `jet pub packs/avr-structparser '["avr-structparser"]'` to register this module as a *pack*.

 ## Principle of Operation